 Community-minded breakfast has always been our vision at Short Stack.
 But when we opened our doors we didn’t know exactly what that would look like.
 Over the last few years, the creation of our Organization of the Month (OTM) program has reflected what a community-minded business can look like.
 Since its inception in 2016, we have donated a percentage of our monthly sales to 24 local nonprofits (some more than once!), hosted events and created dialogue in and around our community.
 Our OTM program has grown, evolved, and taught us far beyond what we could have imagined.
 Thanks to time, experience, and the guidance of our community partners, we have realized what works, what doesn’t, and what our community is asking of us.
 Because of this, we are reshaping and renaming our program in 2020.

 With our Root Partners program, we will be funding and focusing on four incredible organizations in 2020.
-Each of the four organizations will be receiving $200 a month (for all 12 months, $2400 total).
+Each of the four organizations will be receiving a percentage of our sales each month.
 Choosing just four organizations allows us to deepen our partnerships and focus our attention more vividly.
 Donation dollars dispersed throughout the year is strategic for the ongoing support of the work these nonprofits do year-round.

 Because there are so many nonprofits doing important work in our community, the decision was difficult.
 But we ultimately chose our organizations based on the following: